o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 ### Usage

-Updates the `gem_name` field in the `gem.json` file located at the specified Gem's folder.
+Updates the `gem_name` field in the `gem.json` file located in the specified Gem's folder.

 ```cmd
 o3de.bat edit-gem-properties --gem-path GEM_PATH --gem-new-name GEM_NEW_NAME